gfranko/jquery.selectBoxIt.js/README.markdown

 	- Includes ARIA (Accessible Rich Internet Applications) support

+	- Full keyboard search and navigation support

+	- An event API triggered on the original select box element that calls the plugin

-	- Provides API methods to programmatically interact with the Select Box
+    -A method API providing methods to interact with the dropdown list (i.e. Search, Open, Disable, Set Options).

 	- Passes jsHint with no errors